 Nobody enjoys riding in the rain but sometimes it’s unavoidable.
-And on those occasions you need to put something between you and the rain.
+And on those occasions you need to put something between you and the weather.

 - Best bike clothing: all our guides in one place